-|Unlimited number of visas||There will be no cap on the number of Hong Kong BNO visas issued.|
+|Unlimited number of visas||There is no cap on the number of Hong Kong BNO visas issued.|

-|Lenient eligibility criteria||There will be no skills or minimum income requirements applicable to this route.|
+|Lenient eligibility criteria||There are no skills or minimum income requirements applicable to this route.|

 |Dependants also eligible||Applicants can bring their immediate dependants, including non-BNO citizens.|

-|No job or sponsorship necessary||Applicants will not need to have found a job to be eligible – they can look for work once in the UK.|
+|No job or sponsorship necessary||Applicants do not need to have found a job to be eligible – they can look for work once in the UK.|

 |5-year visa duration||Applications can be made for an initial period of 30 months, extendable by a further 30 months, or as a single application for the full 5 years.|